sashap100/Vassar-Dining-App/README.md

 * automatic fetching of current day on app launch

-* new tests + full javadoc (except for some overridden android methods)
+* new tests + javadoc for almost every method (except for some overridden android methods)

 ## How to Run